The quick answer to choosing a credit card for your nonprofit and your organization is that there is no one size fits all.

 It can be pretty time-consuming to research each card’s features and benefits, but performing this due diligence will be well worth it once you have chosen which program to invest in.

-While it’s essential to find a business credit card with certain features such as no annual fee, you will probably want to consider others as well.
+While it’s essential to find a business credit card for your nonprofit with certain features such as no annual fee, you will probably want to consider others as well.
 For example, would you prefer a cash bonus or airline miles?
 Cashback on office, cell phone, and internet purchases might also be a deciding factor.

 Are there any fees for using the card?